Karna1014/KCDayPlanner/README.md

 **Usage:**
 Companies often proactively encourage the use of planners as a tool for time management.
-Poor time management can be very costly resulting in missed meeting, deadlines or creating the appearance of unproffessionalism.
+Poor time management can be very costly resulting in missed meeting, deadlines or creating the appearance of unprofessionalism.
 A planner allows employees to see their day at a glance, schedule time effectively, and improve productively.

 ### File List: